 and

-\end{theorem} The previous paper also had a computer-assisted calculation of the kurtosis of the distribution of demerit factors \cite[Thm.\ 1.4]{Katz-Ramirez}.
-Another interesting fact that arises from this combinatorial theory is that all central moments are positive, except for a few that are zero when $\ell$ is small \cite[Thm.\ 1.5]{Katz-Ramirez}. \begin{theorem}[Katz--Ramirez, 2023] Let $\ell$ and $p$ be positive integers.
+\end{theorem} The previous paper also had a computer-assisted calculation of the kurtosis of the distribution of the demerit factor \cite[Thm.\ 1.4]{Katz-Ramirez}.
+Another interesting fact that arises from this combinatorial theory is that all central moments are positive, except for a few that are zero when $\ell$ is small \cite[Thm.\ 1.5]{Katz-Ramirez}. \begin{theorem}[Katz--Ramirez, 2024] Let $\ell$ and $p$ be positive integers.
 Then $\mom{p} \ADF(f)$ is nonnegative.
 If either (i) $p=1$, (ii) $p>1$ is odd and $\ell\leq 3$, or (iii) $p$ is even and $\ell\leq 2$, then $\mom{p} \ADF(f)$ is zero; otherwise it is strictly positive. \end{theorem}

 Two important questions could not be answered using only the techniques of \cite{Katz-Ramirez}.
 First, one notes from Theorems \ref{Albert} and \ref{Barbara} (using \eqref{Natasha}) that the central moments $\mom{p} \ssac(f)$ for $p=2$ and $p=3$ are quasi-polynomial functions of $\ell$.
 In this paper, we develop techniques that show that this is true for all $p$. \begin{theorem} Let $p \in \N$.
-Then $\mom{p} \ssac(f)$ is a quasi-polynomial function of $\ell$ whose coefficients are all rational numbers. \end{theorem} The second question is about the general behavior of the higher moments ($p > 3$).
-In principle, the methods of \cite{Katz-Ramirez} can be used to furnish an exact determination of any $p$th standardized moment of the distribution of demerit factors, but the calculations become more and more lengthy and complicated.
+Then $\mom{p} \ssac(f)$ is a quasi-polynomial function of $\ell$ whose coefficients are all rational numbers.
+Therefore, $\mom{p} \ADF(f)$ is $\ell^{-2 p}$ times a quasi-polynomial function of $\ell$ whose coefficients are all rational numbers. \end{theorem}

+The second question is about the general behavior of the higher moments ($p \geq 3$).
+In principle, the methods of \cite{Katz-Ramirez} can be used to furnish an exact determination of any $p$th standardized moment of the distribution of demerit factors, but the calculations become more and more lengthy and complicated as $p$ increases.